Odeyiany2/ACCESS-6.0-Skills-Acquisition-Program-Data-Science/week 3/README.md

 * Submit the **GitHub repository link**.

 ## **Assignment (Session 6)**
-Continue with the original dataset, or use the retail dataset or Use the superstore dataset - [Superstore Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)
+Continue with the original dataset, or use the [retail dataset](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset)
 Create at least 4 visualizations that communicate a single business story (e.g., trends or performance comparisons).